dougeby/IntuneDocs/intune-azure/set-device-compliance/create-a-compliance-profile-for-windows.md

 ## Create a compliance profile in the Azure portal

-1. From the **Intune** blade, choose **Set Device compliance**.In the **Manage** section of the **Compliance** blade, choose **All device compliance profiles** and choose **Create**.
+1. From the **Intune** blade, choose **Set Device compliance**.
+Under **Manage**, choose **All device compliance profiles** and choose **Create**.
 2. Type a name, description and choose the platform that you want this profile to apply to.
 3. Choose **Compliance requirements** to open the compliance requirements blade.
-You can specify the **Security**, **Device health**, and **Device property** settings here, When you are done, choose **OK**.
+You can specify the **Security**, **Device health**, and **Device property** settings here, When you are done, choose **Ok**.
-4. You are now back in the Compliance requirements blade.
-Choose **OK**.
-5. Choose **Actions for noncompliance** to say what actions should happen when a device is determined as noncompliant with this profile.
+4. Choose **Actions for noncompliance** to say what actions should happen when a device is determined as noncompliant with this profile.
-6. In the **Actions for noncompliance** blade, choose **Add** to create a new action.
+5. In the **Actions for noncompliance** blade, choose **Add** to create a new action.
 The action parameters blade allows you to specify the action, email recipients that should receive the notification in addition to the user of the device, and the content of the notification that you want to send.
-7. The message template option allows you to create several custom emails depending on when the action is set to take.
+6. The message template option allows you to create several custom emails depending on when the action is set to take.
 For example, you can create a message for notifications that are sent for the first time and a different message for final warning before access is blocked.
 The custom messages that you create can be used for all your device compliance profile.
-8. Specify the **Grace period** which determines when that action to take place.
+7. Specify the **Grace period** which determines when that action to take place.
 For example, you may want to send a notification as soon as the device is evaluated as noncompliant, but allow some time before enforcing the conditional access profile to block access to company resources like SharePoint online.
-9. Choose **Add** to finish creating the action.
+8. Choose **Add** to finish creating the action.
-10. You can create multiple actions and the sequence in which they should occur.
-Choose **OK** when you are finished creating all the actions.
+9. You can create multiple actions and the sequence in which they should occur.
+Choose **Ok** when you are finished creating all the actions.

 ## Assign user groups